achalmahajan1/achalmahajan1.github.io/_pages/cv.md

 * **2013-2016**: Graduate masters student (Advisor: Prof. Meheboob Alam)
  Thesis: Two problems on granular flows - Poiseuille and Taylor-Couette flows
-  * Led a successful research project towards developing computational tools to understand the role of dissipation and rarefaction in hydrodynamics of granular ows.
+  * Led a successful research project towards developing computational tools to understand the role of dissipation and rarefaction in hydrodynamics of granular flows.
   * Managed two independent projects aimed at improving the theoretical understanding of granular flow instabilities in different model configurations.
   * Performed analysis of multidimensional large content data sets using MATLAB and Python.

 * **May 2012-July 2012**: Summer Internship, Dept. of Chemical Engineering, Indian Institute of Science, Bangalore (Supervisor Professor V. Kumaran)
  Title : Rheological properties of soft walled tubes and flow transition at lower Reynolds number
   * An experimental setup was fabricated to study the transition of flow from laminar to turbulent through a viscoelastic micro channel.
   * Experiments were first to show that a flexible rectangular channel made of polydimethysiloxane (PDMS) induce an instability in the flow, and pushes the transition reynolds number to as low as ∼ 500.
   * Coupling between the fluid stresses and elastic stresses in the wall was found to be responsible for the onset of instabilities in the flow.
 * **2010-2011**: Undergraduate Research Assistant (Advisor: Prof. Vidya K Shetty)
   * Carried out experimental studies of oxygen mass transfer rate into a carboxyl methyl-cellulose (CMC)